The Best Hikes in Phoenix - Travel by Brit

 The Best Hikes in Phoenix - Double Butte Loop Trail - McDowell Sonoran Preserve

 Located in Papago Park, the Double Butte Loop Trail takes you around two impressive buttes in just 2.3 miles.
 This hike is excellent for all skill levels—you’ll only gain 50 feet in elevation, so it’s more like a long, scenic walk.
+Because this trail is flat and partially paved, it’s one of the best hikes in Phoenix for mountain biking, and dogs and children can complete this hike with ease.

 7) Piestewa Summit Trail